Christ Assembly │ The Harmony of the Gospels

 The Audiences.
-Notice in the Matthew 12:49, page 1522, Jesus was stretching His hand out towards His disciples.
+Notice in the Matthew 12:49 Jesus was stretching His hand out towards His disciples.
 With them, Jesus referred to “My Father who is heaven.”
-In Mark 3:34, page 1563, Jesus was looking about at those sitting around Him, and referred simply to “God.”
+In Mark 3:34, Jesus was looking about at those sitting around Him, and referred simply to “God.”
 Numerous explanations can account for the different terms: “My Father in heaven” and “God.”
-We know that the Bible does not record every word spoken by Jesus: “And there are also many other things which Jesus did, which if they were written in detail, I suppose that even the world itself would not contain the books that would be written” (John 21:25, page 1698).
-Jesus often spoke for hours at a time, and even kept His audience for more than a day (Matthew 15:32, page 1529).
+We know that the Bible does not record every word spoken by Jesus: “And there are also many other things which Jesus did, which if they were written in detail, I suppose that even the world itself would not contain the books that would be written” (John 21:25).
+Jesus often spoke for hours at a time, and even kept His audience for more than a day (Matthew 15:32).
 During His message, Jesus could have spoken both phrases, one to His disciples and another to the group at large sitting before Him.
-Think about this verse (Luke 12:41, page 1625): Peter said, “Lord, are you addressing this parable to us, or to everyone else as well?”
+Think about this verse (Luke 12:41): Peter said, “Lord, are you addressing this parable to us, or to everyone else as well?”
 The disciples knew that Jesus was speaking at times to multitudes, and at other times only to them.
-Consider also two other verses (Matthew 13:10-11, page 1522): “And the disciples came and said to Him, ‘Why do You speak to them in parables?’
-Jesus answered them, ‘To you it has been given to know the mysteries of the kingdom of God, but to them it has not been granted.'”
+Consider also two other verses (Matthew 13:10-11): “And the disciples came and said to Him, ‘Why do You speak to them in parables?’
+Jesus answered them, ‘To you it has been given to know the mysteries of the kingdom of heaven, but to them it has not been granted.'”
 Jesus directed His remarks to different audiences, and told and taught His disciples things He did not speak to the multitudes.
 In the Mark passage about His family, Jesus said for disciples, “My Father in heaven.”
 For those sitting around Him, He refers to “God.”

 So we learn about the inspiration of the Word of God today.

-● The Word of God means that God spoke His very words through the Bible, and every word God inspired.
+● The Word of God means that God spoke His very words through the Bible, and God inspired every word.

 ● The Word of God means that when we see apparent discrepancies in parallel passages, we need to look more closely at the audience, and seek to harmonize the passages, before we dismiss differences as errors.
-Both passages may contain the actual words of Jesus, spoken at different times to the same audience, but at different time.
+Both passages may contain the actual words of Jesus, spoken at different times to the same audience.

 ● The Word of God means that when two passages contain different information, we should not immediately dismiss one passage as untrue.
 In fact, it may be impossible, following this theory, to know which passage actually contains the truth.
 The best approach will always be to analyze both passages, and consider every possibility that both passages contain the truth of God.
 Jesus declared every word of His Bible to be true, and we should follow the teaching of Jesus.